gobuffalo/docs/templates/docs/db/relations.md

 ```

 In the case that you feed the eager create with associate models that already exist it will, instead of creating duplicates of them or updating the contents of them, simply create/update the associations with them.

+<%= title("Related Content") %>

+* [Associations with Pop: 1 to 1](https://blog.gobuffalo.io/associations-with-pop-1-to-1-592f02e2bdd8) - An article about 1 to 1 associations in Pop.